contractdesign/code-examples/notes/aws.md

     aws ec2 describe-instances

-Create an EC2 instances from a stack.
+Create a EC2 instance from a stack.
 See this
 [blog post](https://medium.com/boltops/a-simple-introduction-to-aws-cloudformation-part-1-1694a41ae59d)
 for more details.